Proposing a New International Partner

 •OIE informs SUNY Global Affairs about the partnership discussions.

-•OIE submits proposal with a draft of the agreement type and recommendation.
+•Proposal is submitted to the appropriate Fredonia governing body or council with a draft of the agreement type and OIE's recommendation.

 •Partnership proposal is reviewed at multiple levels: Department, College/School Deans, Associate Provosts, Provost, and President (and other areas as needed).